-The primary responsibility for meeting the costs of education rest with the individual student and their families.
+The primary responsibility for meeting the costs of education rests with the individual students and their families.
 All financial aid is awarded on the basis of need, regardless of sex, age, race, color, religion, creed or national origin.
 Need is defined as the difference between the cost of education for one academic year and the amount a student's family can be reasonably expected to contribute to this cost of education for the same period.
-The Henderson campus is not currently eligible to participate in Title IV financial assistance programs.